PavanAditya/sellmobiles-frontend/README.md

--> clicking on chat with seller option enables a private chat window with that particular user -> the remaining profile drop down tabs provide various informations regarding the user -> the admin panel is accessed by adding "/admin" route at the end of the base url
+-> clicking on chat with seller option enables a private chat window with that particular user -> the remaining profile drop down tabs provide various informations regarding the user -> the admin panel is accessed by adding "/admin" route at the end of the base url -> Any queries just interact with the chat-bot available below to right.
+It can answer you queries.